 And indeed, it has transformed many lives.
-Over 160 volunteers each week offer 142,000 meals daily to those in need.
+Over 160 volunteers each week offer 142,000 meals annually to those in need.
 It even offers programs like a culinary school and bakery where people can learn skills that can eventually earn them a good-paying job.
 And there are many success stories of people who have found work and housing of their own through the Hope Center.

 It’s just that at night, the shelter is open to women only.
 And certainly we can all agree that the Hope Center has a duty to protect the vulnerable women using this shelter.

 Unfortunately, the Anchorage Equal Rights Commission is now bending a law to force the Hope Center to house biological men alongside women in its overnight facility.
 The overnight shelter is a large room with cots separated by only a few feet.
 Allowing men to sleep in this facility with women who have survived abuse and trafficking should be unthinkable.

 “The faith commitment is what motivates Downtown Hope Center and its duty to protect the vulnerable women it serves,” said Alliance Defending Freedom (ADF) Senior Counsel Kate Anderson.
 “It should go without saying, but protecting vulnerable women isn’t illegal; it’s something we should all support.”

 The Commission wants to force a faith-based homeless shelter to get on board with its political agenda or shut its doors.
 But it is doing so at the expense of the most vulnerable members of its community.